You’ve made your garage a cool space you never want to leave….except when you have to go. Why not put a toilet in your

 According to the International Residential Code, you must ensure 21 inches (53cm) of clearance in front of your finished toilet.

 - There must be 15 inches (38cm) of space from the center of the bowl to the bathroom walls on either sides of the toilet.

 - The clearance needed for the back wall has to be 12 inches (30cm) added to half the width of the toilet bowl.

 - The shower floor must cover a minimum area of 30 by 30 inches.

 - There should be 24 inches (61cm) of clearance in front of the shower entry (if applicable).

 This layout is followed in most cities, but as I mentioned above, other local requirements could exist.

 Install Drainage Pipes

 Your garage floor is likely on a concrete pad, but unless you have existing plumbing and drainage pipes, you will need to make some changes to the foundation.

 With that, you have two options.
 The first is to break through the floor, install your sewage tie-in and water pipes underground, and patch it when you’re finished.

 The second option is to set your toilet on the shower on a raised platform that allows you to run drainage pipes through the wall and underground once outside.

 Providing Water Supply

 The water supply for your garage bathroom will most likely come from underground pipes from your house.

 As tempting as it may be, only run the pipes along the garage walls if you have an insulated garage.
 Otherwise, they could freeze and crack during the winter, potentially causing thousands of dollars in damages.

 Professional plumbers recommend using a 3/4-inch pipe to ensure you have enough water pressure.

-If you need hot water in the toilet for whatever reason, installing a small water heater is better than running an underground pipe from your home’s primary water heater.
+If you need hot water in the toilet for whatever reason, installing a small water heater in your garage is better than running an underground pipe from your home’s primary water heater.
 Not only is it more economical and efficient, but it also requires less piping.

 Dealing With Ventilation and Humidity